Customer success is a hot topic lately.

 While the need for customer success teams is evident in SaaS businesses, there’s also a need for them in other industries.

-Every business depends on customers for its success, so every business should have a team dedicated to understanding their customers and how they can leverage that relationship to grow their company.
+Every business depends on customers for its success, so every business should have people dedicated to understanding their customers and how they can feed that relationship to help the company grow.

 Customer Support vs Customer Success